aub-mind/fake-news-detection/README.md

         - get_entities.py: Google cloud Language API access code for extracting the entities from the text
         - model.py: Pytorch-based Bi-LSTM with Attention Model
         - train_topic.py: Training script
+* Twitter_bot.ipynb: Notebook with the preproccessing, and model used for the twitter bot detection task

 ## Paper:
 *link hopefully coming soon*